 ‘“Do not let your hearts be troubled.
 You believe in God; believe also in me.
 My Father's house has many rooms; if that were not so, would I have told you that I'm going there to prepare a place for you?
 And if I go and prepare a place for you, I will come back and take you to be with me so that you also may be where I am.
 You know the way to the place where I'm going.”’John 14:1-4, NIV

 These are very famous words.
-In many countries and traditions they are often used in association with funerals but let's forget that context and go back to the original context.
-‘Do not let your hearts be troubled’ - their hearts are troubled because it's a very tense and uncertain situation they found themselves in.
-They've got Jesus' persistent warnings that he is going to be arrested, tried and executed.
-He's told them that numerous times.
-They'd felt the tension in the city every single day they'd been there.
+In many countries and traditions they are often used in association with funerals but let us forget that context and go back to the original context.
+‘Do not let your hearts be troubled’ Their hearts are troubled because it was a very tense and uncertain situation they found themselves in.
+They have got Jesus' persistent warnings that he is going to be arrested, tried and executed.
+He has told them that numerous times.
+They felt the tension in the city every single day they had been there.
 Opposition is right there.
 People are questioning, challenging.
 The authorities are looking for an opportunity to undermine Jesus.
 Judas has suddenly, mysteriously departed amidst dark words from Jesus.
 Jesus has warned them that Satan wants to sift them like wheat.
-They're troubled; they're worried.
+They are troubled; they are worried.
 Things are changing fast and so Jesus is now trying to settle them down and make them secure in the things that really matter.
-We'll see quite a lot of that in the subsequent chapters in John's Gospel, chapters 14 to 17.
+We will see quite a lot of that in the subsequent chapters in John's Gospel, chapters 14 to 17.

 A Future Home in Heaven

 ‘You believe in God; believe also in me’.
 In other words, put your trust in me wholeheartedly, as if you are putting your trust in the God of Israel, Yahweh.
 Let your trust be wholehearted in me, says Jesus.
-He points to the fact that what's going on now is part of a much bigger picture.
-There's an eternal dimension to the story.
-This isn't just about whether Jesus will be arrested or not, whether he'll die or not, what will happen in the next few days or months.
-No, Jesus is pointing out that there's an eternal world.
-There's a greater and more profound reality even than the world that we live in.
+He points to the fact that what is going on now is part of a much bigger picture.
+There is an eternal dimension to the story.
+This is not just about whether Jesus will be arrested or not, whether he will die or not, what will happen in the next few days or months.
+No, Jesus is pointing out that there is an eternal world.
+There is a greater and more profound reality even than the world that we live in.

 He goes on to say ‘my father's house has many rooms’.
-What's ‘Father's house’ a reference to?
-It's a reference to the eternal world which we call heaven.
+What is ‘Father's house’ a reference to?
+It is a reference to the eternal world which we call heaven.
 ‘My Father's house has many rooms, if that were not so, would I have told you that I'm going there to prepare a place for you’.
 Jesus is saying a number of things.
-There's a great eternal world which he calls the Father's house.
-He says he's going there and he's going there ahead of them.
-He's going to die before they are going to die.
-He's going to die prematurely.
-He's going to die imminently and he's going to the eternal world he describes as his father's house, which has many rooms.
+There is a great eternal world which he calls the Father's house.
+He says he is going there and he is going there ahead of them.
+He is going to die before they are going to die.
+He is going to die prematurely, imminently and he is going to the eternal world he describes as his Father's house, which has many rooms.
 We know from the book of Revelation, in much more detail, what the eternal world is going to look like.
 Revelation 21 and 22 tell us the full story.
 It explains that the home of the redeemed in eternity is going to be like a great magnificent city, called the New Jerusalem; the Jerusalem that comes from above.
 That image of the city is really helpful because the city is full of dwellings and houses and houses are full of rooms.
 Here we have Jesus talking about rooms.
-He's describing the fact that for every believer there is a place in eternity, a literal physical place.
+He is describing the fact that for every believer there is a place in eternity, a literal physical place.
 He describes it as his Father's house.
-He's basically saying I'm going ahead of you and you're going to be following me one day, into that eternal world and when you come into that eternal world, you're going to come into the Father's house.
+He is basically saying I'm going ahead of you and you are going to be following me one day, into that eternal world.
+When you come into that eternal world, you are going to come into the Father's house.
 You're going to come into the eternal dwelling with me and my Father.
-It's a very graphic description of eternal life.
+It is a very graphic description of eternal life.
 Jesus is pointing them away from the immediate circumstances, giving them a different perspective.

-Jesus is going to heaven after he dies, and not only that, he's going to come back - verse 3.‘I will come back and take you to be with me so that you may also be where I am’ His death isn't the end; there's going to be a resurrection.
-This is probably a reference to the Second Coming which we discussed in considerable detail in earlier episodes in Series 12, when we looked at Matthew 24, which I'll encourage you to refer to, to understand Jesus' perspective on the Second Coming.
-He believes he's going to come back in glory to this world in years to come at an unknown time, and predicts that, and will take all believers to the eternal world at that time.
+Jesus is going to heaven after he dies, and not only that, he is going to come back - verse 3.‘I will come back and take you to be with me so that you may also be where I am’ His death is not the end; there is going to be a resurrection.
+This is probably a reference to the Second Coming which we discussed in considerable detail in earlier episodes in Series 12, when we looked at Matthew 24, which I encourage you to refer to, to understand Jesus' perspective on the Second Coming.
+He believes he is going to come back in glory to this world in years to come at an unknown time, and will take all believers to the eternal world at that time.
 The disciples will be with Jesus, in his Father's house.

 The Way, The Truth And The Life